plantuml/graphviz-distributions/README.md

 Latest version: "https://github.com/plantuml/graphviz-distributions/raw/main/graphviz_lite_2.44.1.zip"

-Zip file with minimalistic graphviz dot.exe and the minimalistic set of needed .dll files.
+Zip file with minimalistic graphviz dot.exe and the set of needed .dll files.
 Just for plantuml and nothing else.

 Set the local environment variable GRAPHVIZ_DOT to the position of the dot.exe file before starting plantuml.jar.